 An automatic injection pump connected to the IV will inject contrast material at a specified rate.
 In some cases, especially in children and patients with fragile and small veins, the contrast may be hand-injected using a syringe.
 During scanning, the table is positioned at the start point of imaging and will then move through the opening of the machine as the actual CT scanning is performed.
 A single scan takes approximately one to two minutes, but multiple scans may be required.

-During CT angiography of the coronary arteries or aorta in the chest, electrocardiogram (ECG) leads (sticky patches) will be placed on your chest to record heart rhythm during scanning.
-Depending upon how fast and regular your heart beats, your heart rate may be temporarily slowed down for the duration of the exam with medication to obtain motion free images of the heart.
+During CT angiography of the heart, electrocardiogram (ECG) leads (sticky patches) will be placed on your chest to synchronize CT scanning with your heartbeats.
+If your heart beats too fast, it may be temporarily slowed down with medication to obtain clear images of the heart.
 If you receive heart rate control medication, you will be closely monitored during and after the procedure.

 You may be asked to hold your breath during the scanning.
 Any motion, including breathing and body movements, can lead to artifacts on the images.
 This loss of image quality can resemble the blurring seen on a photograph taken of a moving object.

 When the exam is complete, you will be asked to wait until the technologist verifies that the images are of high enough quality for accurate interpretation.

-Following the exam, the intravenous catheter will be removed.
-A bandage will be placed over the needle puncture site.
+Following the exam, the technologist will remove the intravenous catheter and place a bandage over the needle puncture site.

 The entire CT angiography exam may be over within a few seconds.
-Your actual time in the scanner room will be longer as the technologist will have to appropriately position you on the table, check or place an IV line, do preliminary imaging to verify the beginning and end points of the exam, and set up the scanner and contrast injection pump settings based on the part of the body being imaged.
+However, the actual time in the scanner room may be longer, as the technologist will have to appropriately position you on the table, verify placement of the IV line, do preliminary imaging, and set up the scanner and contrast injection pump settings based on the part of the body being imaged.

 What will I experience during and after the procedure?